-Become a social entrepreneur
+Becoming a social entrepreneur

 What is a social entrepreneur?

-“I hit walls all the time.
+“Of course, I hit walls all the time.
 But that doesn’t stop me from pursuing my social mission.
 The main hurdle for us has been the sheer cost of things, like insurance and overheads, because we’re a small company,” says Richard.
 “We’ve also had a rival company poaching our teachers.
 All that to say, you’re gonna be up against a lot.”

-Get support and financial backing
+Support and financial backing for social entrepreneurs

-Richard got a grant from Live Unltd, an organisation that awards grants of up to £2000 for 16-21 year olds interested in setting up a social enterprise. “ Honestly, I decided to apply on a whim.
+For example, Richard got a grant from Unltd, an organisation that awards grants of up to £5000 to 16-21 year olds interested in setting up a social enterprise. “ Honestly, I decided to apply on a whim.
 I didn’t even think I’d get anywhere, but there are people willing to help,” he says.
 “I had great support and business advice from Live Unltd, who always went out of their way to set me on the right direction.
 And it didn’t hurt that my friends and family were with me every step of the way.”

 Network with other entrepreneurs

 It’s no secret that social entrepreneurs, or any entrepreneur for that matter, need excellent networking skills.
 Any new business needs backers, but social enterprises especially so.
-Using social networking is an important way of getting your idea out there and finding out who your competitors and rivals are.
+Using social networking is an important way of getting your idea out there.
+It’s also handy to find out who your competitors and rivals are.

 First steps to success

-Updated on 29-Sep-2015
+Updated on 09-Jun-2022

 No featured article